Choosing between Bizzabo vs. Goldcast for your B2B event program often comes down to these five questions:

 Are you looking for a single vendor to handle registration, networking, onsite badges, and streaming, or are you comfortable assembling point solutions?

-Does your sales team act on the engagement data your events generate, or does it go unused?
+Does your sales team act on the engagement data your events generate, or does it go unused in your CRM?

 Bizzabo is the enterprise event management platform for B2B teams running multi-format event portfolios.
 Its Event Experience OS covers registration, marketing, networking, streaming, and analytics in one platform, with the Klik SmartBadge wearable adding a hardware layer for onsite lead capture and attendee tracking.

-The trade-off: a $17,999/year minimum, real setup complexity, and limited content repurposing once the event ends.
+The trade-off: a $17,999/year minimum, real setup complexity, and no AI layer for content repurposing once the event ends.

 Goldcast (now part of Cvent as of December 2025) is the video content platform built for B2B demand generation teams who treat webinars as a primary pipeline channel.
 Its strength is what happens after the camera stops: Content Lab and AI Agents turn a single recording into clips, blog posts, social content, and email copy within minutes.

 Both platforms handle event execution well.
-But neither solves the problem that determines whether events generate revenue: getting the right engagement data to the right sales reps at the right time, connected to the full context of each account.
+But neither solves the problem that determines whether events generate revenue: connecting the right engagement data to the right sales reps at the right time, grounded in the full context of each account.
 That requires a different kind of platform.

-If you're ready to turn event attendance into pipeline intelligence, see how ZoomInfo works.
+If you are ready to turn event attendance into pipeline intelligence, see how ZoomInfo works.

 Bizzabo vs. Goldcast at a glance